What is My Case Worth?

 Clerjust v.
 Osborn Trucking

 Clayton County crash where a trucker changed lanes into a passenger car and pled guilty led to $13,000 in medical bills.
-The plantiff's lawyer was a TV attorney from Ken Nugent and settled the case for only $22,000, which is low considering the County and the fact it was a trucking crash.
-I suspect the medical care was typical for Nugent involving chiropractic care, but we don't know for sure.
+The plantiff's lawyer was a attorney from one of the most well know TV lawyers and settled the case for only $22,000, which is low considering the County and the fact it was a trucking crash.
+I suspect the medical care was typical for a TV firm involving chiropractic care, but we don't know for sure.

 Plaintiff settled in Clayton County for $22,000DUI Cases are Valuable Even Against an Uninsured Motorist Insurer